 - Spending time with relatives/friends during term time

 - Visiting a relative or friend who is celebrating a birthday or anniversary

 - Feeling too tired to attend school/late back from a trip

 Parents will be sent the term dates as soon as these are known each academic year in order that they can arrange their holidays and organise travel plans without disrupting their child’s education.
 Please note that it is the school’s policy not to authorise holidays during term time.
 Should parents choose to disregard this, the school cannot be responsible for the disruption to their child’s continuity of learning, progress and ultimately exam results.
 The school does not provide work, support material or catch-up for unauthorised absences.

 If your child has had continued unauthorised absence, letters will be emailed to parents half termly outlining the impact this could have on their child’s learning journey.
 Attendance is crucial in ensuring your child has the best possible opportunities; lost learning time is likely to affect your child's academic, social and emotional development.

 Leaving School early

 Occasionally children will need to leave school early, for instance to attend an appointment with a doctor or dentist.
 In this event, parents should contact the child's tutor in advance, copying in email@example.com and the relevant Head of Year or in the Senior School the Housemaster, to let them know who will be picking the child up and at what time.
-They will then need to sign the child out in the Early Leaver Book at the Junior or Senior reception.
+They will then need to sign the child out in the early leaver book at the Junior or Senior reception.
 Children in the Senior School will be allowed to sign themselves out of school as laid out in the Senior School Supplement.

-If children are repeatedly late within a half term they will be contacted by the child's tutor, Head of Year or Deputy Head depending on the nature and severity of the lateness.
+If children are repeatedly late within a half term they will be contacted by the child's tutor, Head of Year or Assistant/ Deputy Head depending on the nature and severity of the lateness.
 It is important all children are in school on time to avoid missing key notices, information and to avoid the child feeling rushed at the start of their day.